vtlim/vtlim/README.md

 ### 👋 Hi!
 I'm Victoria

 I write software docs.
-Formerly occupied with computational chemistry research and pharmaceutical patent prosecution.
+Formerly in the world of computational chemistry and pharmaceutical patent prosecution.
 Most of my repos pertain to tech writing, science, or patents.

 #### 📝 Technical writing